 We are a clinical-stage therapeutics company focused on the development and commercialization of novel integrated drug and delivery solutions for the localized treatment of patients with ear, nose and throat diseases.
 Our proprietary technology platform, XTreo, is designed to precisely and consistently deliver medicines directly to the affected tissue for sustained periods with a single administration.
 Our initial product candidates, LYR-210 and LYR-220, are bioresorbable polymeric matrices designed to be administered in a brief, non-invasive, in-office procedure and intended to deliver up to six months of continuous drug therapy to the sinonasal passages for the treatment of chronic rhinosinusitis, or CRS.
 The therapeutic embedded within LYR-210 and LYR-220 is mometasone furoate, which is the active ingredient in various U.S. Food and Drug Administration, or FDA, approved drugs and has a well-established efficacy and safety profile.
 CRS is an inflammatory disease of the paranasal sinuses which leads to debilitating symptoms and significant morbidities and affects approximately 14 million people in the United States.
-We are advancing LYR-210 as a potential preferred alternative to surgery in our Phase 2 randomized, sham procedure-controlled, patient blinded LANTERN clinical trial, evaluating the safety and efficacy in surgically-naïve CRS patients who have failed previous medical management.
-The trial was designed to enroll 99 evaluable patients with the potential to increase to up to 150 patients and was initiated in May 2019 at sites in Australia, Australia, Czech Republic, New Zealand and Poland.
-In December 2019, the FDA cleared our investigational new drug application, and, prior to the COVID-19 pandemic, we planned to enroll patients in the United States.
-However, in light of developments relating to the COVID-19 global pandemic we discontinued enrollment at 67 patients in our Phase 2 LANTERN clinical trial and did not enroll patients in the United States.
-As a result of the decrease in the number of patients enrolled from planned (99) to actually enrolled (67) patients in our Phase 2 LANTERN clinical trial, a greater magnitude of change in composite score of the seven-day average of four cardinal symptoms from baseline at week 4 and/or a smaller standard deviation associated with the change from baseline at week 4 will be required in order for the trial to achieve statistical significance for the primary endpoint.
-We expect to report top-line results for our near-term readout of our LANTERN Phase 2 study in December 2020.
+We are advancing LYR-210 as a potential preferred alternative to surgery in an ongoing Phase 2 LANTERN clinical trial for CRS patients who have failed medical management.
 In our Phase 1 clinical trial, LYR-210 met its primary safety endpoint, and we observed that patients generally experienced significant and rapid, clinically meaningful and durable improvement in SNOT-22 scores, an established patient symptom severity scale, through week 25, which was the end of the trial.
-Secondary findings from our Phase 1 clinical trial showed that LYR-210 demonstrated significant reduction of sinonasal Type 2 inflammation in surgically naïve patients with CRS.
-The reduction of Type 2 inflammation suggests a correlation with rhinologic symptom improvement in CRS and could be a potential measure of LYR-210's local anti-inflammatory effects at the site of inflammation in the sinonasal passages.

 We are also developing LYR-220 for use in CRS patients who have an enlarged nasal cavity due to sinus surgery but continue to require treatment to manage CRS symptoms.
 Beyond CRS, we believe our XTreo platform has potential applications in other disease areas, which we are actively exploring to further broaden its therapeutic potential.

 We were incorporated as a Delaware corporation on November 21, 2005, and our headquarters is located in Watertown, Massachusetts.
 On July 16, 2018, we formally changed our name to Lyra Therapeutics, Inc. Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our technology, building our intellectual property portfolio and conducting research and development activities for our product candidates.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 To date, we have funded our operations primarily through private placements of redeemable convertible preferred stock and funding from government contracts, and through the sale of our common stock in our initial public offering, or IPO, which closed in May 2020.
-From inception through September 30, 2020, we have raised an aggregate of \$236.5 million to fund our operations, of which \$162.1 million were gross proceeds from sales of our redeemable convertible preferred stock, \$57.6 million were proceeds from the issuance of common stock of which \$57.3 million was the net proceeds from our IPO in which we issued and sold 4,025,000 shares of our common stock at a public offering price of \$16.00 per share for aggregate gross proceeds of \$64.4 million and after deducting \$7.1 million of underwriting discounts and offering expenses paid by us, and \$16.8 million were gross proceeds from government contracts.
+From inception through March 31, 2020, we have raised an aggregate of \$179.3 million to fund our operations, of which \$162.1 million were gross proceeds from sales of our redeemable convertible preferred stock, \$0.3 million were gross proceeds from the issuance of common stock and \$16.8 million were gross proceeds from government contracts.
+In May 2020, we completed our IPO in which we issued and sold 4,025,000 shares of our common stock at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$64.4 million.
+We received approximately \$57.3 million in net proceeds after deducting underwriting discounts and estimated offering expenses payable by us.